ryanspletzer/ryanspletzer.github.io/_posts/2023-07-02-my-themed-terminal-setups.md

 ./build.ps1 -PSGalleryApiKey (get-credential abc) -Verbose
 ```

-Then Install the module from your local repository:
+Then "install" the module from your local repository:

 ```powershell
 Install-Module -Name Terminal-Icons -Repository Local